Cathay Pacific: StudioCX (2016)

 In 2016, following the new A350-900, Cathay Pacific launched the new entertainment system.
 The new system features a brand new, modern and lighter design.
 There are lots of new content from the old system, following a new moving map (rather than the stuck map from the StudioCX system), live TV, reading materials, magazines, news, shopping, Sports24 (only on A350) and more movies.
 Resolution is 4K on A321s.
 In 2017, the introduction for StudioCX was updated.

 StudioCX, Cathay Pacific's in-flight entertainment system, equipped with personal televisions in every seat, offers movies, Asian and Western TV programs, music and games.
 The airline also provides a range of different newspapers and magazines from around the world, including the airline's in-flight magazine Discovery (now Cathay).
 Passengers with visual impairment can request for Hong Kong's South China Morning Post in Braille to be available on board.

 StudioCX provides Audio/Video on Demand (AVOD) for every passenger and offers up to 100 movies, 350 TV programs, about 1000 CD albums in 25 different genres, 25 radio channels and more than 70 interactive games.

-Award and recognition
+Awards and recognitions

 On 24 June 2024, Cathay Pacific was voted 2024 World's Best Economy Class by Skytrax.